+Once these settings are correct for your environment click Apply and the initialization will begin.
 Once the initialization has completed successfully you will see the following displayed in the dialog.

-Figure 3-4 PXE Services Initializer Done
+Figure 3-3 PXE Services Initializer Done

 Press OK to return to the main PXE Target Manager window.
 At this point the host is now configured with the required networking services to enable PXE image deployments.